Matlock Bath: Upper Tower, Heights of Abraham |

 and enjoy a view which includes the whole of the noble scenery of Matlock"[1].

-The message on the back of this postcard describes the building as being "half way down the hill between Tower [Victoria
+The message on the back of the top postcard describes the building as being "half way down the hill between Tower [Victoria

 Prospect Tower] and Matlock Bath.
 Here are tea rooms & specimens of Stalactites".